observIQ/bindplane-agent/README.md

 # Community

 The observIQ OpenTelemetry Collector is an open source project.
 If you'd like to contribute, take a look at our [contribution guidelines](/CONTRIBUTING.md) and [developer guide](/docs/development.md).
 We look forward to building with you.

+# How can we help?

+If you need any additional help feel free to file a GitHub issue or reach out to us at support@observiq.com.